Adidas sees boost to sales from World Cup

 That increase represents a rise of 7-8 percent from the 14.492 billion euros of sales Adidas recorded in 2013.
 Previously, Adidas had guided for a "high single-digit" increase in currency-neutral sales in 2014.

-The world's second-biggest sportswear firm has been losing market share in western Europe, its home territory, to Nike, which is also challenging the German company's dominance in the soccer market.
+The world's second-biggest sportswear firm has been losing market share in western Europe, its home territory, to Nike (NKE.N: Quote), which is also challenging the German company's dominance in the soccer market.

 Nike is supplying teams from 10 countries, including the Brazilian hosts, at the World Cup.

-Hainer confirmed that Adidas expected to make a record 2 billion euros of sales in soccer this year, exceeding Nike's estimated $2 billion of soccer turnover.
+Hainer confirmed that Adidas expected to make a record 2 billion euros of sales in football this year, exceeding Nike's estimated $2 billion of soccer turnover.